Why does multiple myeloma cause pain?

 - calcium and vitamin D supplements

 As bones break down, they release calcium into the blood.
-Excess calcium, called hypercalcemia, can lead to constipation.
+Excess calcium, called hypercalcemia, can lead to constipation and kidney stones.
 Chemotherapy and other treatments for multiple myeloma also cause this symptom by slowing the movement of digested food through your intestines.

 The buildup of stool in your intestines can leave you with a bloated, painful belly.
 To treat constipation, try these tips: